sowrensen/zkconnect/readme.md

 # ZKConnect

-ZK Connect is a python script designed to work as a client to relay realtime attendance data from ZK Teco devices to an external API.
+ZK Connect is a python micro-service designed to work as a client to relay real-time attendance data from ZK Teco devices to an external API.
 It is designed to run using a service like Supervisor.
 I wrote it to work alongside with Laravel applications built at my workplace.

 ### Requirements